SmileiPIC/tutorials/advanced_wakefield_AMcylindrical.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Imperfect boundary conditions may cause unphysical effects when the laser's intense electromagnetic fields arrive at the boundaries of the simulation window.
+Imperfect boundary conditions may cause unphysical effects when the laser's intense electromagnetic fields reach the boundaries of the simulation window.
-A larger box (transversally) could help fields decay near the boundaries.
+A transversely larger box would let the fields decay before reaching the boundaries.
 However this can easily increase the simulation time beyond an acceptable level, and only to avoid reflections, adding to the domain some physical regions where no phenomenon of interest happens.